nikhil0020/AM-SAPP/README.md

 - 👋 Hi, I’m Nikhil Singh(@AM-SAPP)
 - 👀 I’m interested in coding and web applications as full stack developer
-- 🌱 I’m currently in second year in NIT Rourkela, CSE.
+- 🌱 I’m currently in final year in NIT Rourkela, CSE.
 - 💞️ I’m looking to collaborate on web projects
 - 📫 mail me on code.ns.forwork@gmail.com